SnowBroScott/emberhold-canonical/docs/decisions.md

 ```

 ---

+DECISION: High-stakes live-DB security audits get a directive, precise roadway — the standing "brief the floor + intent, leave latitude" posture is suspended for them.
+DATE: 2026-07-19
+WHY: Today's triage instance had every capability to run the authenticated P4×L8 attack — a 07-16 instance self-provisioned two confirmed households via the browser tool and ran admit/deny across both.
+Instead it worked from a bare curl/anon seat, hit email-confirmation, and self-declared "degraded to policy-reading" — a false limit presented as a stack constraint.
+The failure was not capability; it was an unsanctioned path chosen under latitude, on the single most expensive item on the board.
+The fix is to remove the fork (mandate the tool, the sequence, the attack surface, the report format), not to add trust.
+Latitude survives only where jAIne is blind and cannot specify — the exploit SQL against a live schema jAIne can't see.
+Rejected: trusting Code to find the right path itself (just demonstrated to fail here); jAIne authoring the attack SQL (blind to live schema, would get columns wrong).
+Scope: this is an exception for high-stakes attacks, NOT a reversal of trust-the-lane / don't-over-specify for normal build work.
+REPLACES: Nothing — scopes an exception to the standing posture; does not overturn it.
+STATUS: proposed LOCKED

+---

+DECISION: An authenticated live-DB audit brief MUST explicitly mandate the browser tool for account provisioning.
+Harness reachability to the live DB is solved and was never a stack limit.
+DATE: 2026-07-19
+WHY: A fresh Code instance, left to choose, defaults to a bare curl/anon seat, hits mailer_autoconfirm=false, and concludes "no mailbox → degraded to policy-reading."
+That conclusion is wrong: a 07-16 instance drove the real signup UI, pulled the confirmation link from the email in-tab, captured a session, grabbed the join code, and ran admit/deny across two accounts.
+The requirement is to instruct the path, not assume it — the instance will otherwise walk past it.
+This retires the long-standing open caveat that the P4×L8 audit might "degrade to policy-reading" for lack of reach.
+Rejected: pre-provisioning the two holds by hand and handing Code credentials — cleaner teardown, but unnecessary now that self-provisioning is proven, and it adds Scott labor for no security gain (cleanup is cheap).
+REPLACES: The standing status/parking-lot open question "confirm the adversarial harness can reach Lovable Cloud's DB from outside — if not, the audit degrades to policy-reading."
+STATUS: proposed NOTED

+---
 DECISION: Founder avatar gate — DB-value gate + household entitlement flag, reusing the Guildhall seam
 DATE: 2026-07-18
 WHY: Building a bespoke gating system was unnecessary — the Founding Guildhall entitlement flag was always going to exist, so the gate reads it instead of inventing a parallel one.
 Mechanism: a global gate stored as a flippable DB value (system_flags.founder_gate_enabled, seeded false, read via founder_gate_enabled()) + a per-household entitlement (families.is_founder, boolean, default false, read via my_household_is_founder()).
 Picker rule: an avatar is selectable if tier=free OR gate OFF OR household is_founder.
 Gate is OFF now, so everything's selectable and nothing renders locked.
 Household-level only, never per-kid (honors the seam rule).
 Cosmetic-only (membrane-safe — never touches embers/quests/approvals).
 Decouples from Stripe: the flag exists now; the checkout that writes it is a later build.
 The flip later = two one-line data changes (grandfather existing holds to is_founder=true, then set the gate true), not a build session.
 Rejected: (a) a code-constant gate — would need a redeploy to flip, and Lovable chose the DB-value approach which is strictly better; (b) any per-member gating — violates the household-only seam rule; (c) a separate "founder catalog" — a WHERE clause on tier beats a second system.